OpenMDAO/POEMs/POEM_012.md

 Description
 -----------
 An API change will be made to the `KrigingSurrogate` constructor.
-An optional argument, `lapack_driver` will be added.
+An optional parameter, `lapack_driver` will be added.
 The default will be `'gesvd'`.
-The user can choose to use the other LAPACK driver by setting the argument to `'gesvd'`.
+The user can choose to use the other LAPACK driver by setting the parameter to `'gesvd'`.

 For example,